djrowe1/MediaTrackerr/README.md

 4/08/22 - Jada has refined our main library view page and has made significant improvements to our add media page.
 Our product is looking more and more like a deployable product in the marketplace.
 Remove/delete buttons have been converted to trash can icons.

-4/07/22 - Sijia made significant improvements to our fronted.
+4/07/22 - Sijia made significant improvements to our frontend.
 Forms and overall app appearance are more polished and professional looking.

 4/06/22 - Daniel has enhanced both the performance and appearance of our library view list along with the addition of a book search filter feature that will allow users to search and quickly find a book within their existing inventory, this feature will be especially helpful when the list becomes long.